Mean Creek: Plot

 Unable to swim, George struggles to remain afloat in the water.
-As the others regard the scene in terror, George accidentally hits his head with his video camera and does not come to the surface.
+As the others watch the scene in terror, George accidentally hits his head with his camera and does not come up to the surface.
 Rocky dives into the water and finds George, who is face down in the shallow water close to the shore.
-Millie attempts to give George CPR, but is too late as George is already dead.
-The group is traumatized and in fear of being incarcerated.
-They dig a hole and bury George's body.
+Millie attempts to give George CPR, but is unsuccessful.
+Traumatized, the group digs a hole on the shore and buries George's corpse in a shallow grave.

-Clyde's plan is to explain that it was an accident but Marty threatens him, reminding Clyde that George's camera (now lost in the water) contains Marty's taped confession of the original plan and the authorities will find out if the camera is discovered.
+Clyde's plan is to explain to the authorities that it was an accident, but Marty threatens him, reminding Clyde that George's camera (now lost in the water) contains Marty's taped confession of the original plan, and the authorities will find out if the camera is discovered.
 As they had already tricked George into not telling his mother where he was going, she would not know of their involvement.
 They later gather at Sam and Rocky's house.
-Sam, Rocky, Clyde, and Millie are willing to accept the consequences for their actions as opposed to having George's death hanging over their heads.
+Sam, Rocky, Clyde, and Millie are willing to face the consequences as opposed to having George's death hanging over their heads.
 Marty refuses to turn himself in and feels betrayed.
+He storms out and convinces his brother to give him his gun and car.
+He then robs a gas station and leaves the country, becoming a fugitive.

-Marty storms out and convinces his brother to give him his gun and car.
-He robs a gas station and drives off, becoming a fugitive.
 Meanwhile, the others go to George's house and confess to his mother.
-Sam is later seen in an interrogation room, telling the story to the police, who later find and view the tape from George's video camera.
-In a final scene, audio of George explaining his dream of becoming a filmmaker and documenting his life in hopes those who see it will finally understand him plays in the background.
-The police force, Sam, his father, and George's mother find the location of the corpse.
-As the sheriff exhumes George's body, Sam watches on in regret and George's mother cries with sorrow.
+Sam is later seen inside an interrogation room, telling the story to the police, who later find and view the tape from George's camera.
+The tape reveals George explaining his dream of becoming a filmmaker and documenting his life in hopes that those who see it will finally understand him.
+The police force, Sam, his father, and George's mother find the location of George's corpse.
+As the sheriff exhumes George's corpse, Sam watches on in regret while George's mother cries in grief.
+George ends the video and turns off the camera.